 24 vases in 24 days

 Design students and staff from Aalto University travelled to Jingdezhen, China, the source and birth place of porcelain production.
 Their task was to produce 24 unique porcelain vases within 24 days.
 The works were made on the spot during a three-week workshop in the ceramic studio reserved to visiting international artists.
 The students worked each on their own design, co-operating with local craftsmen: throwers, trimmers, kiln masters as well as porcelain painter.
 The pieces were fired, packed and shipped to Finland at the end of the stay.
 The project was carried out as a cooperation with Aalto EE (Aalto University Executive Education).
 The exhibition is curated by Natalie Lautenbacher from the Department of Design.
-You can read more about the project or watch video about the trip to China.
+You can watch video about the trip to China.

 Vapaa Muoto / Free Form Exhibition